The Chancellor

 Philip G. Rogers

-A native North Carolinian, Philip Rogers was raised in Greenville and his family has a long history in the state and with the university.
-Dr. Rogers earned a doctoral degree in higher education management with distinction from the University of Pennsylvania, a master’s degree in public administration from the University of North Carolina at Chapel Hill, and a bachelor’s degree in communications from Wake Forest University.
+A native North Carolinian, Rogers was raised in Greenville and his family has a long history in the state and with the university.
+He earned his doctorate in higher education management with distinction from the University of Pennsylvania, a master’s degree in public administration from UNC-Chapel Hill, and a bachelor’s degree in communications from Wake Forest University.